rebelsky/csc207c/_eboards/eboard19.md

 ---
 # {{ page.title }}

-**You are probably being recorded, perhaps even transcribed.**
+**You are being recorded and transcribed.**

 _Approximate overview_

 * Administrivia
 * Some notes on MP5
 * Questions
+* Algorithm analysis
-* Alumni visit
+    * Introduction
+    * Terminology and informal notions
+    * Some common bounds
+    * Analyzing iterative algorithms
+    * Analyzing nested loops
+    * A more formal definition

 Preliminaries
 -------------

-* I hope you enjoyed the sunny weekend.
+* I hope you enjoyed the sunny (and windy) weekend.
+* The new tokens assignment is posted.
+I'm working on copying things over from the old tokens assignment.

 ### Upcoming work

+* Wednesday, 2024-03-06, 1pm, Readings
+    * CLRS 3 (Characterizing Running Times)
+    * CLRS 4 (intro)
+    * CLRS 4.3 -- I-4.5 (Methods for solving recurrences)
 * Wednesday, 2024-03-06, 11pm, [MP5](../mps/mp05)
     * [_Submit MP5 on Gradescope_](https://www.gradescope.com/courses/690101/assignments/4180584/)
 * Friday, 2024-03-08, 11pm, Third set of LAs.